Songs from Liquid Days

-Songs from Liquid Days is a collection of songs composed by composer Philip Glass with lyrics by Paul Simon, Suzanne Vega, David Byrne and Laurie Anderson.
+Songs from Liquid Days is a collection of songs composed by composer Philip Glass with lyrics by Paul Simon, Suzanne Vega, David Byrne, and Laurie Anderson.
 Glass began the project scoring lyrics by Byrne and then thought to collaborate with additional songwriters.

+Details

+The album was conceived in 1983, but mostly written and recorded in 1985.
+Glass said, "I was curious.
+The question I asked myself was: 'If I, a person from the world of concert music and opera, wrote a song, what would it sound like?'"